jonas-grgt/jonasg.io/content/posts/testing-pyramid/index.md

   showSummary: true
   invertPagination: true
 ---
-Why the Unit in Unit Testing does **not**b matter.
+On the Relevance of the Classical Testing Pyramid
 <!--more-->
 ---
 In [the second part](unit-test-ambiguity) I stress the importance of focussing on testing actual requirements, behavior, use-cases not implementation details like methods and classes.
-Still as we shall discover soon there are exceptions to this rule
+Through shedding a new light on the classical testing pyrmaid, this article will show that there are exceptions to this and at times it is necessary to test implementation details.

+## Classical Pyramid

+The idea is that your test suite consists out of
+- a lot of Unit Tests
+- fewer Integration Tests
+- as little as possible End To End tests